mdsufz/OrtSuite/README.md

 [Species_Annotation.csv](examples/OrtAn_Results/Results/Species_Annotation.csv) - This file shows which functions are present in which species (1 - at least one sequence of a species annotated to the function, 0 - no sequences annotated to the function) (```located in examples/OrtAn_Results/Results/Species_Annotation.csv```).

-## Identification of putative microbial interactions

-The user can extract the complete list of species combinations or add further constraints to reduce the number of microbial interactions to be retrieved.
+Step 5) Interspecies interactions
+====

+Identification of interspecies interactions can be performed only taking into account the individual species' functional potential or by adding constraints related to reaction subsets that need to be performed by single species or even the presence of transport reactions.

 Requirements include:

 -> [final_gpr.xlsx](examples/test_database/final_gpr.xlsx) - generated from running the *get_gpr.sh* script